Rabatabashi/cnn-train-test/README.md

-# cnn-train-test
+# CNNTrainingFromScratch
-This repository created for better understand that how the CNN works.
+The project created for to understand understand better that how a simple convolutional neural network works.

+### Details
+...

+### Requirements
+Python 3.x, mnist...